 My mom is a Buddhist and makes time for this every day.
 I aim to follow her example but it is difficult for me.

 Meditation is best if done in the early morning when you wake up or in the evening before you go to sleep.

 Stretching for a few minutes before committing will help you ease into it.

 Try to meditate when you know you won’t be distracted.
-As someone with a
+As someone with an eight year old, a

-five seven year old, a newborn toddler, six five dogs and a farm full of hens, I can tell you that this is not always the easiest feat.
+newborn toddler three year old, six five dogs and a farm full of hens, I can tell you that this is not always the easiest feat.
 That’s why I recommend early morning or late night for meditating.
 They seem to be times where I find there are less external distractions.